jedinym/sqc-text/main.typ

 Compare aspects of the service to the PDB standalone validation server.

 == Throughput
-Test throughput against PDB with maximum k8s scaling.
+Test throughput of variable-size structures against PDB with maximum k8s scaling.

 == API
 Compare API access to PDB methods.

+== Validation Results
+Cry about different results and inaccessible reference data.

+#pagebreak()

 #bibliography("bibliography.yaml")